Friday, April 29, 2016

 Waiting for news

 Eyes brim with tears that quickly spill with the arrival of more friends, affectionate hugs, and soft words of solace.
-An upset child picking up the unsettled mood, tugs at a sleeve of his mother, plaintively asking: When is papi coming home?
+An upset child, picking up the unsettled mood, tugs at the sleeve of his mother, plaintively asking: When is papi coming home?

 But each new day is a morning filled with hope and optimism.
 “Today is the day we will find them!”